 Banana bread typically forms a firm crust on the top, which can make it look finished before it actually is.
 The bread is done when a toothpick inserted in the middle comes out clean or with a few large crumbs.

 The biggest culprit of sinking banana bread is taking it out of the oven before it is finished.
-If the middle is still raw or too soft, it will collapse as it cools.
+If the center of the loaf is still raw or too soft, it will collapse as it cools.
 Make sure to cook it until a toothpick inserted in the middle comes out clean or with a few large crumbs.

 Store banana bread in an airtight container or serving dish (such as a covered cake stand) at room temperature for 2-3 days.
 It isn’t necessary to store the bread in the fridge, but you most certainly can if you prefer it cold.